-This is a fun tapa to make if you have some guests over for dinner: warm piquillo peppers stuffed with salt cod in a creamy pepper sauce!
-True, you can find these ready made in the freezer department here in Spain.
-But I just love making food from scratch if I have the time to prep them.
-Besides the homemade version tastes much better!
+True, you can find these stuffed peppers ready made in the freezer department here in Spain.
+But I just love making food from scratch if I have the time to do it.

-Good to know: this baking dish fully of stuffed peppers covered with sauce can easily be prepared in advance.
+You can prepare this baking dish full of stuffed peppers covered with sauce easily a couple of hours in advance.
 Just pop the dish in a hot oven or microwave when your guests are finishing their pre dinner drinks.

 Do you need more piquillo pepper recipes?

-Then also check out my pepper soup with feta cheese and chorizo!
+Then you should also check out my pepper soup with feta cheese and chorizo!

 - 4 canned piquillo peppers